By Susan Donaldson, B.A. (Hons), Animal Campaigner

 In addition, there are other online activities where you can earn free money for animal causes.
 Plus, you can have a go at answering questions to earn pet food and cat litter for shelter animals.

 You can also nominate animal rescues for monetary prizes.
-And on top of that, there are apps that give back, where using them earns funds for animal charities.
+And moreover, there are apps that give back, where using them earns funds for animal charities.
 Read on to see how to do all these things.

 These are websites where you can earn money for charity for free, simply by clicking on a designated button, picture or icon on the site.
 The money comes from advertisers who pay to put adverts on the sites.
 There is no cost to you.